 There are several types of nurses differing in their level of education and expertise.
 When deciding to pursue a career as a nurse, you must first decide whether you want to specialize in a particular area.
 There are nurses who work closely with general physicians and help them in their daily tasks, while there are other nurses who work specifically with obstetricians to help deliver babies and care for pregnant women.
 Depending on your specialty, you may need to receive additional credit and training in order to work in the area you choose.
 Below, we’ve narrowed down the different types of nurses offered in order to help you make the best decision for your career advancement.

-RN to BSN.
-20 Nursing Degrees.
-Kaplan University offers a variety of nursing degree programs at affordable prices.
-Students who attend Kaplan will receive a degree from a well respected accredited nursing program.
+BS - Nursing: RN to BSN Purdue University Global offers a variety of nursing degree programs at affordable prices.
+Students who attend Purdue University will receive a degree from a well respected accredited nursing program.

 Search for a nursing degree now

 - Becoming a Certified Nurse Midwife (CNM)

 - Becoming a Certified Registered Nurse Anesthetist (CRNA)

 - Becoming a Clinical Nurse Specialist (CNS)